 Rootkits

-Rootkit malware is software that lets hackers take control of a computer network or app.
-It can open a backdoor for more malware like ransomware or keyloggers.
+Rootkit malware is software that enables hackers to take control of a computer network or application.
+It can open a backdoor for more malware, like ransomware or keyloggers.

 Trojans

-A Trojan horse is malware that pretends to be legitimate software while actually being malicious.
+A Trojan horse is malware that masquerades as legitimate software while secretly being malicious.
 They can steal your data, access networks without permission, modify or delete your files, and even spy on your device.

 Ransomware

-Ransomware is malware that encrypts your files, making them inaccessible.
+Ransomware is a type of malware that encrypts your files, rendering them inaccessible.
 Cybercriminals demand a ransom in exchange for the decryption key.

 Adware

 Adware is unwanted software that bombards you with advertising messages, often through banner ads, pop-ups, or by redirecting your web browsing.
-These ads can access your device's information if you click on them.
+If you click on these ads, they can access information about your device.

 Worms